N-400 - Naturalization FAQ The Best Advice If Your N-400 Is Denied and Green Card at Risk - Warren Law Firm (1)

-The question, “Will my green card be revoked if N-400 is denied,” is a perfectly reasonable question, but the answer is not simple.
-It is possible to lose your green card when your N-400 is denied if the reason your N-400 was denied would mean that you have violated the terms of your green card.
+However, the answer is not always simple.
+It is possible to lose your green card after an N-400 denial if the reason for the denial shows that you violated the terms of your lawful permanent resident status.

 Let’s consider some of the most common reasons an N-400 is denied and then discuss whether it could trigger officials at U.S. Citizenship and Immigration Services to revoke your green card.